We specialize in the evaluation

 highest quality of patient care, professional education, basic vascular

 science research, translational research and clinical research.
-This

 The Division of Vascular / Endovascular Surgery is dedicated to providing the highest quality of patient care, professional education, basic vascular science research, translational research and clinical research.
-This mission is carried out under the leadership of Boulos Toursarkissian, MD.

 Our physicians –

-Boulos Toursarkissian, MD, Professor and
+Boulos Toursarkissian, MD,

 Patient Services – The Division of Vascular / Endovascular Surgery faculty members have extensive experience in the management of complicated, as well as straight-forward, vascular problems.
 We have expertise with all FDA-approved devices for thoracic and abdominal endografting as well as peripheral and carotid interventions.